cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-04-27-the-evolution-of-the-web-from-html-to-webassembly.md

 # Summary

 There are valuable lessons to be learned from the evolution of web technologies.
 These include the need of agreement among vendors for a technology to succeed, the constant oscillations between centralizing computer power in the servers or distributing it among users, and the need of a secure and efficient runtime for the web.
-Nevertheless, getting rid JavaScript is still very hard.
+Nevertheless, getting rid of JavaScript is still very hard.

 But, for now, I'd like to leave you with a few observations: